-- The last step is to set up the inverter.
-Place the inverter assembly facing forwards on the top of the main housing.
+- Firstly, place the inverter assembly facing forwards on the top of the main housing.

 - Connect the cables from the load to the IEC connector and then to the rear panel output connector of the inverter.

 Step 6: Inverter Connection Diagram

-Installing an inverter is no rocket science and it is clear from the above-mentioned DIY information.
-However, if you find this task intimidating you can contact a qualified technician to install it for you.
+Installing an inverter is no rocket science, and it is clear from the above-mentioned DIY information.
+However, if you find this task intimidating, you can contact a qualified technician to install it for you.

 Regardless of who installs the inverter at your home, you must be aware of the installation process.
 Furthermore, you must know about the safety precautions that you need to keep in your mind.
 For instance, you should always install your inverter in dry and cool places.
 Besides that, you must keep it away from heat sources, mount it on a secure surface, etc. These are a few things you need to be careful of.